acend/terraform-training/content/en/docs/06/2-remote-state.md

 ## Step 1: Create a storage

-The Azure storage account and storage container to store the Terraform state are not managed by Terraform; its a chicken and egg problem we solve by using the `az` CLI as followed:
+The Azure storage account and storage container to store the Terraform state are not managed by Terraform; it is a chicken and egg problem we resolve by using the `az` CLI as followed:
 ```bash
 export NAME=YOUR_USERNAME
 export ACCOUNT=tfstate$RANDOM